TEA-ching/AndroidOBD/README.md

 Connection and init:
 ```
 val connected = ObdInitSequence.run(bluetoothSocket)
+// or if you have your own input/output streams
+val connected = ObdInitSequence.run(inputStream, outputStream)
 ```

 Once a connection has been established and inited you can send commands and get responses as follows: